firemountain/basic-meteor-app/README.md

 As we have not yet defined any shcemas in this project, at this point we just want to create a test "Create Object" that will create objects in the current collection that have the properties shown here https://firemountain.github.io/create-object.html

+## API Monitoring

+Each new **```scraper```**  will be a process that runs as a chron job.

+It will use a api url where the data can be found.

+It will check the json data and if there is new json data since the last time it checked, it will pull the new data into our db.

+The data to be pulled is defined on the **```scraper```** object that user entered when they created a new scraper object.

+The data fields that were marked to be "parsed as markdown" will parse the data on the selected property and save additional data to the db, (see the "Create new data Scraper view"  section for details)

+The data fields that were marked to be tagsArray will be duplicated and saved on the "tagsArray" property on the new object created in the db, (see the "Create new data Scraper view"  section for details)